 - Content analyses of prime-time television and popular films reveal that the inclusion of American Indian Characters ranges from zero to 0.4% and Native women 0.0005%.

 Other issues Indigenous Women face: sexual harassment, assault, human trafficking, inequality for women in all kinds of workplaces, violence against the land is violence against women.

 Violence against Native women has reached epidemic proportions.
 Four in five Native women will be the victims of violence during their lifetimes.
 Native women remain the most underrepresented minority in the industry.

-August 2018, Congresswoman Deb Haaland partnered with Native Women in FILM #WhyWeWearRED Call to Action.
+August 2018, then Congresswoman Deb Haaland, now Madam Secretary partnered with Native Women in FILM #WhyWeWearRED Call to Action.
 NWIFT Why We Wear RED Call to Action and its Media Coalition had its first press conference in Santa Fe during Indian Market with Congresswoman Deb Haaland and others.

-In addition along with Native communities others have followed suit in wearing a red hand across their face and using #WhyWeWearRED hashtag making it a global Call to Action!
+Along with Native communities, others have followed suit in wearing a red hand across their face and using the #WhyWeWearRED hashtag, making it a global Call to Action!

 Why We Wear RED and its National Media Coalition is an advocacy group devoted to securing the freedoms, human rights, protecting American Indian culture and the environment while increasing and improving portrayals of American Indian & Indigenous women in the media, including advocating for communications policies.

 Humanitarian, Joanelle Romero creator and copyright of Why We Wear RED© #WhyWeWearRED© Why We Wear RED Philanthropy© #WhyWeWearREDPhilanthropy© coined by Native Women in FILM and is the sole property of Red Nation Celebration Institute.